huBioinfo/CytoCommunity-Beta_v1.1.0/README.md

 &ensp;&ensp;**Hyperparameters**
 - InputFolderName: The folder name of your input dataset, consistent with Step1.
 - Image_Name: The name of the sample/image on which you want to identify TCNs, consistent with Step2.

-Averagely, the running time for a sample/image in the example dataset should take around 12 minutes.

 ## Maintainers